 UPDATE: Q1’17: Native JSON file generation, and available JDBC and ODBC drivers, and pending native JSON generation will make the connections faster and more seamless than the approach shown below.
 Please contact firstname.lastname@example.org or email@example.com for details.

 DataStax/Apache Cassandra cannot readily generate and populate realistic prototypes for testing queries or planning capacity; the Cassandra stress tool only inserts random values at the time of this writing.
-This article explains how to use the IRI RowGen product (or IRI Voracity big data management platform which includes RowGen and IRI FieldShield & DarkShield data masking products) to create and load artificial but realistic test data into Cassandra via a CSV file with production data characteristics.
+This article explains how to use the IRI RowGen test data synthesis product (or the IRI Voracity data management platform which includes RowGen and IRI FieldShield & DarkShield data masking products) to create and load artificial but realistic test data into Cassandra via a CSV file with production data characteristics.

 In this example, we know that our table will contain customers with Usernames, First and Last Names, Email Addresses, and Credit Card Numbers.
 To create our test data, we must first generate some set files containing test values for each of those categories.
 A set file is a list of one or more tab-delimited values that may already exist, or need to be generated manually or automatically from database columns through the ‘Generate New Set File’ wizard in IRI RowGen.